Driving a truck for a living is a hard job and it’s a dangerous job.

-Driving a tractor trailer involves a great deal of skill, loads of responsibility for the safety of others and the driver and most importantly…… good common sense.
+Driving professionally requires a great deal of skill, it carries a lot responsibility for the safety of others and it requires a lot of common sense.

-Being safety conscious is vital….it’s what will keep you alive when you’re faced with those tense moments which arise when behind the wheel!
+Being safety conscious is vital.
+It is what will keep you alive when you’re faced with those tense moments which arise when behind the wheel!

-These truck driving safety tips are intended as general guidelines for big rig drivers.
+These truck driving safety tips are intended as general guidelines and reminders for truckers.

-- Check weather reports.
+- Check Weather Reports.
 Be aware of weather conditions prior to departing on a trip, and check the reports as often as you’re able while traveling.
 Keep an eye on your outside temperature to watch for changing road conditions.
-Knowing what to expect, helps a trucker be better prepared for bad weather driving and necessary precautions can be taken.
-Good trip planning is essential.
+Knowing what to expect helps a trucker be better prepared for bad weather driving and necessary precautions can be taken.
+(Part of good trip planning)

-- Check out delivery spots, on foot.
+- Check Out Delivery Spots on Foot.
 Of all driving safety tips, this one is most often ignored by truckers.
 When delivering, especially to a new customer, find a place to park safely, leave your rig for 5 minutes and scope out the place.
 Shippers will too often say, ‘Oh, we have trucks in here all the time, it’s ok’.
 Check for yourself.
-Many times a truck can get trapped in a place and unable to turn around or the docking facility isn’t suitable for big rigs.
+A truck can easily get trapped and unable to turn around or the docking facility just isn’t suitable for big rigs.
 By getting out of your truck and looking around for yourself, you’ll see obstacles that may be in your way, such as low fire hydrants, posts, ditches, etc. Take a mental picture of the area.
 If you just drive in, you will NOT see the hazards.

-A large percentage of big rig accidents happen when backing up.
-Accidents are costly for everyone, and can seriously impair your driving record.
+Also remember that a large percentage of truck accidents happen when backing up.
+Accidents are costly for everyone and can seriously impair your driving record.

-- Be extra cautious at night.
+- Be Extra Cautious at Night.
 Always exercise ‘extra’ caution at night, especially in tight maneuvering situations.
-I’ve seen too many truckers leaving a truck stop at night, thinking they’re headed for the road, and drive straight into a ditch, slam into the back end of a trailer and hit light posts head on.
-Be alert, be aware, move slowly and cautiously.
+I’ve seen too many truckers leaving a truck stop at night thinking they’re headed for the road and drive straight into a ditch, slam into the back end of a trailer and hit light posts head on.
+Be alert, be aware, move slowly and cautiously especially at night.

-- Change lanes as little as possible.
+- Keep Lane Changes to a Minimum.
 Pick a lane and STAY in it.
 Cars will dodge and change lanes no matter what.
 If you do find it necessary to change lanes, move over very carefully, being aware of your blind spots and constantly check your mirrors.
-The odds of an accident increases dramatically, each time a vehicle makes a move to another lane.
-If you have maintained your lane position, in the event of an accident, the other vehicle will most likely be at fault, not you.
+The odds of an accident increases dramatically each time a vehicle makes a move to another lane.
+If you have maintained your lane position in the event of an accident, the other vehicle will most likely be at fault, not you.

 When entering a city from the freeway, take the 2nd lane from the right, to avoid merging vehicles.
-Cars love to hug the right lane and dodge all over…. they tend not to merge.
+Cars love to hug the right lane and dodge all over.
+They tend not to merge.
 Merging seems to be a ‘lost art’.
-This tip should also appear at the top of driving safety tips for cars too.

-- Use a trucker’s GPS.
-A GPS designed especially for truckers, will show vital information such as which exit to take, distance before exit, when to change lanes, traffic reports etc. They are well worth the cost.
-These units can be a huge help and can alleviate a lot of stress for the driver, especially when traveling in unknown area.
+- Use a Trucker’s GPS.
+A GPS designed especially for truckers will show vital information such as which exit to take, distance before exit, when to change lanes, traffic reports etc. They are well worth the cost.
+These units can be a huge help and can alleviate a lot of stress for the driver, especially when traveling in unknown areas.
 They are another great tool, but do not rely on them 100%.
 Do compare your findings with several other sources, including a good old fashioned map.

 Travel slowly and maintain control.
 There’s never a need to get above 2nd gear in a parking lot.
 The only place to travel safely at top speeds?
 Perhaps in the middle of Wyoming on I-80 on the flats on a clear day.
 Always drive with care and control.
 Don’t drive as fast as you think you can get away with.

 - Take Breaks and Check Your Truck.
 Stop and take regular breaks as need.
 Get in a good stretch.
-Do a walk around the vehicle and trailer.
-Check your load, too, especially if you’re hauling a flatbed.
+Do a walk around the truck and trailer.
+Check your load.
 Look for soft tires, air leaks, check under the truck for any dripping coolant or oil.

-Remember, no matter how hot the load is, it’s always better to arrive safely.
+Remember, no matter how hot your load is, it’s always better to arrive safely.
 Nothing is worth risking your life for, not even your driving job.